shwetaghumre/shwetaghumre/README.md

 - 👋 Hi, I’m @shwetaghumre
 - 👀 I’m interested in learning about Technology.
 Topics that interest me are Cloud Computing and Data Science
 - 🌱 I’m currently learning about AWS Cloud and working as a Product Manager for American Express' Hybrid Cloud.
-- 💞️ I’m fond of cooking, gardening and like to have an active lifestyle.
+- 💞️ I’m fond of cooking and like to have an active lifestyle.--- should I edit this part and remove gardening??
 - 📫 How to reach me -- drop me a message on LinkedIn! linkedin.com/in/shwetaghumre

 <!---